sr2c/build-harness-extensions/docs/targets.md

-  compose/restart                     Restart local dev environment compose/top                         Show top for containers compose/up                          Start local dev environment (daemonized) docker/build                        Build docker image docker/clean                        Cleanup docker.
+  compose/restart                     Restart local dev environment compose/top                         Show top for containers compose/up                          Start local dev environment (daemonized) depends/%                           Ensure that a command is installed and available in the PATH docker/build                        Build docker image docker/clean                        Cleanup docker.
 WARNING!!!
 IT WILL DELETE ALL UNUSED RESOURCES docker/clean/containers             Cleanup docker containers.
 WARNING!!!
 IT WILL DELETE ALL UNUSED CONTAINERS